Consensys/mythx-docs/docs/source/main/getting-started.rst

 address and API password later serve as credentials for accessing the API:

 - *Username:* The user’s Ethereum address
-- *Password:* Chosen by the user on first signup
+- *Password:* Chosen by the user on first sign-up

 .. image:: ../_static/mythx-password.png